MegaMek/megamek.github.io/_posts/2024-04-21-Artists Wanted for Mini Fluff Pack.md

 If you’re interested in contributing, please contact Hammer through the MegaMek Discord, The [official CGL forums at](https://bg.battletech.com/forums/), or email us at [megamekteam@gmail.com](mailto:megamekteam@gmail.com).
 Alternatively, you can add the images directly to the following issue on GitHub: [RFE: Mini Fluff Pack List](https://github.com/MegaMek/megamek/issues/5382).
 A GitHub account is required to submit images.

+Update: We now have a dedicated channel on the [MegaMek Discord](https://discord.gg/megamek) server for submitting images.
+Please join the server and navigate to the #mek-bay channel.
+Post your images and give us permission to use them.

 Submitting an image does not guarantee its inclusion; the decision of which images are used in the Fluff Pack is solely at the discretion of the MegaMek Dev Team.